aoijs/website/src/content/docs/guides/application/choices.md

 When it comes to choices, they can be treated in two ways

 * **customID**
-* **replies**
+* **Replies**

-## customID vs replies
+## customID vs Replies

-There’re differences between using choices as customIDs and replies.
+There’re differences between using choices as customIDs and Replies.
 Here’s a brief comparison between both.

 ### customID
 * Usually allows you to do anything